Bosnian Serbs say icon given to Russian minister not stolen

 SARAJEVO, Bosnia-Herzegovina (AP) — An Orthodox icon presented to Russia’s foreign minister had not been stolen from the Ukraine, the office of Bosnia’s Serb leader said Tuesday, amid an international diplomatic spat over its origins.

-The presiding Serb member of Bosnia’s three-member presidency, Milorad Dodik, gave the religious painting to Lavrov during his visit to Bosnia earlier this week.
+The presiding Serb member of Bosnia’s three-member presidency, Milorad Dodik, gifted the gilded icon to Russia’s Foreign Minister Sergey Lavrov when he visited Bosnia on Dec.
+14.

-The Ukrainian Embassy in Sarajevo has requested information on how the Bosnian Serb leader came into possession of the icon.
-Failure to provide the information would mean Bosnia is supporting Russia’s “aggressive policy and military actions” in eastern Ukraine, the embassy was cited as saying by Sarajevo portal Klix.ba.
+The Ukrainian Embassy in Sarajevo has requested information on how the Bosnian Serb leader came to possess the icon, noting that the failure to provide the information would mean Bosnia is supporting Russia’s “aggressive policy and military actions” in eastern Ukraine.

 Russia’s foreign ministry said Saturday it would return the icon to the Bosnian Serbs for an international police investigation about its origin.

 After more than a week’s silence, Dodik’s office said in a statement that the icon was not stolen and that it not a piece of “cultural heritage or national treasure.”
 It said it is “a church-blessed icon” that ordinary Orthodox faithful keep in their homes.

 The statement did not say how Dodik came to possess the religious artwork or how it was brought to Bosnia.
 Instead, it condemned rival Bosnian politicians and media of spreading lies aiming to harm Serb-Russian relations.

 “Hideous lies cannot hurt the brotherly ties between the two Orthodox nations,” the statement said.

 Dodik, a staunch pro-Russian politician, also tested positive for the coronavirus on Tuesday.